maxbergmark/buddhabrot-cuda/README.md

 ## Performance

-This is some example output from my laptop (GTX 1050) and my desktop (GTX 1080Ti)
+This is some example output from my laptop (GTX 1050) and my desktop (GTX 1080Ti).
+In both tests, settings are adjusted to make the execution time about 30 seconds for the actual buddha calculation.
+However, the important distinction between the two tests is the total number of iterations, or the number of iterations per second.
+For the GTX 1050, a speed of about 750 Msamples/second is achieved, but for the GTX 1080Ti, a speed of 10 Gsamples/second is achieved.

 ### GeForce GTX 1050